 This painting is called "Dark Romance" for the following reason:

-The last color I use to finish a painting usually determines much of the overall mood of the painting.
+The last color I use in order to finish a painting usually determines much of the overall impact of the painting.
 Therefore, in the case of Marked Woman, I stopped working on the painting after I had been using the color white.
 The theme of Marked Woman is social stigma and the guilt-innocence dualism.
 Because the guilt part is rather obvious, to say the least, the innocence part emerged during a painting session in which I used the color white.
 I thought the contrast in opposite themes brought about a thematic balance, an effect I hadn't achieved before.
 I stopped working on the painting, even though the compositional balance still left something to be desired.

 I also observed another effect.
 While the color white is associated with innocence and purity, I noticed it also highlighted the darker thematic properties of the painting, which I value, because I think that my art should always be rooted in reality: light besides darkness, beauty besides ugliness, etc..